doctorblinch/competitive_programming/38. Count and Say/README.md

 ## Solution idea

-The task is solved recursively, we pass trough each character of the given string and count how long is each number sequense adding the required numbers.
+The task is solved recursively, we pass trough each character of the given string and count how long is each number sequence adding the required numbers.

 ## Complexity